bouchja1/kdetosakra.cz/README.md

 ## About ##

 I am a backend developer who needed to learn the basics of React.
-This project was created with the trial and error method so code review, contributors and pull requests are more than welcome 🙏!
+This project was created with the trial and error method so code review, contributors and pull requests are more than welcome! 🙏

 ## Technologies